 - Orchestrating tasks: Our drag & drop workflow composer allows you to create a workflow in seconds

-Furthermore, CloudReactor is a hosted solution, meaning you don’t need to set up or monitor any additional servers, databases, message queues, etc. This also simplifies upgrading.
+- System maintenance: CloudReactor is hosted, meaning you don’t need to set up or maintain any additional servers, databases, message queues, etc.

 Using AWS ECS with the Fargate execution method to run tasks has several benefits: